ste-giraldo/python3-cisco-config/README.md

 # python3-cisco-config

-This project consists in two scripts:
+This project propose two scripts:

 `conf_run.py` is a script for configuring Cisco routers from a set of commands in an external file (prompt requested) against a list of devices in an external CSV file (prompt requested).
 Have a look at the CSV file in order to understand how to write it.

-`inline_conf_run.py` works as conf_run.py but the options are inline. **This version can run as oneshot or in a crontab for automation.**
+`inline_conf_run.py` works as conf_run.py but the options are inline and not prompt requested. **This version can run as oneshot or in a crontab for automation.**

 ## Installation